bbbbbr/gimp-plugin-reduce-color-depth/Readme.md

 For example it can reduce an RGB-888 image to bit-depths used by old game consoles such as the Game Boy Color(BGR-555), Game Gear(BGR-444), or Sega Master System(BGR-222).

+The functionality is similar to the built-in `Colors -> Dither` plugin except that it ensures alignment of color reductions to be within scaled bit-depth boundaries instead of arbitrary ranges.

+## Menu
+The plugin menu location is: `Colors -> Reduce Color Bit-Depth...`

+## Compatibility
+At least compatible with some versions of GIMP 2.10 on Linux

 Screenshot:

 ![GIMP Image Editor using Reduce Color Depth Plugin](/info/gimp-plugin-reduce-color-depth.png)